-The board of statutory auditors in force as of the date hereof, appointed by the ordinary shareholders' meeting of May 16, 2019, is composed of the following regular members:
+The board of statutory auditors in force as of the date hereof, appointed by the ordinary shareholders' meeting of May 19, 2022, is composed of the following regular members:

 - Barbara Tadolini, chair;

-- Romina Guglielmetti;
+- Luigi Borré;

-- Claudio Sottoriva.
+- Maura Campra.

-Barbara Tadolini was drawn from the slate submitted by an aggregation of 19 institutional investors (at the time holding in the aggregate 1.73% of the Company's share capital) and voted by the minority of the share capital represented at the meeting (approximately the 9.70% of the voting capital), while Romina Guglielmetti and Claudio Sottoriva were drawn from the slate submitted by the shareholder Ministry of the Economy and Finance (at the time holding 23.59% of the Company's share capital) and voted by the majority of the share capital represented at the meeting (approximately the 89.77% of the voting capital).
+Barbara Tadolini was drawn from the slate submitted by an aggregation of 18 institutional investors (at the time holding in the aggregate 1.32% of the Company's share capital) and voted by the minority of the share capital represented at the meeting (approximately the 7.47% of the voting capital); Maura Campra was drawn from the slate submitted by the shareholder Ministry of the Economy and Finance (at the time holding 23.59% of the Company's share capital) and voted by the majority of the share capital represented at the meeting (approximately the 92.16% of the voting capital); lastly, Luigi Borré was appointed with the majorities required by law following the slate vote, based on the candidacy submitted by the same shareholder Ministry of Economy and Finance ().